vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

         printf("%s\n", iphdrInfo);
         printf("Type:%d Code:%d ID:%d Seq:%d\n", icmphdr->icmp_type, icmphdr->icmp_code,
                ntohs(icmphdr->icmp_hun.ih_idseq.icd_id), ntohs(icmphdr->icmp_hun.ih_idseq.icd_seq));
+	printf("+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+\n\n");
         break;
     }
-    printf(
-        "+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+\n\n");
 }
 {% endhighlight %}

-### Define Protocol Specific Pointers

-**[Lines 4-7]** `parse_packet()` starts off by defining pointers to IP, TCP, UDP and ICMP header structures.
+**[Lines 3-9]** `packet_handler()` starts off by defining pointers to IP, TCP, UDP and ICMP header structures.
 Character buffers are included for storing header fields that will be displayed to stdout.

-### IP Header Parsing

-**[Lines 12-22]** The packet pointer is advanced past the datalink header by the number of bytes corresponding to the datalink type determined in `capture_loop()`.
+**[Lines 12-28]** The packet pointer is advanced past the datalink header by the number of bytes corresponding to the datalink type determined in `capture_loop()`.
 This puts the pointer at the beginning of the IP header where we cast it to a struct ip pointer so we can readily extract the packet id, time to live, IP header length and total IP packet length (including header).
 These values are placed into a single character buffer for display later.
 Since 2 and 4 byte header fields for all Internet protocols are in big endian format for we use `ntohs()` and `ntohl()` to correct the byte ordering on little endian systems.
 Then we advance the packet pointer past the IP header so that it points to the IP payload.
 Lastly we determine the protocol of the payload and switch to a section of code designed to handle that protocol.

-### TCP and UDP Header Parsing

-**[Lines 25-46]** Casting the packet pointer to `struct tcphdr` and `struct udphdr` pointers gives us access to TCP and UDP header fields respectively.
+**[Lines 23-48]** Casting the packet pointer to `struct tcphdr` and `struct udphdr` pointers gives us access to TCP and UDP header fields respectively.
 In both cases the source IP address and port are displayed with an arrow pointing to the destination IP address and port.
 In addition we will display the TCP segment flags, sequence and acknowledgment numbers, window advertisement and TCP segment length.

-### ICMP Header Parsing

-**[Lines 48-56]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.
+**[Lines 50-57]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.

+## Initiate Packet Capture

+Libpcap provides 3 functions to capture packets: `pcap_next()`, `pcap_dispatch()`, and `pcap_loop()`.
+The first function grabs 1 packet at a time so the programmer must call it in a loop to receive multiple packets.
+The other 2 loop automatically to receive multiple packets and call a user supplied call back function to process each one.
+The packet sniffer in this example uses `pcap_loop()`, included in lines 52 through 55 of `main()` intiate the packet capture:

+{% highlight c %}
+    // Start the packet capture with a set count or continually if the count is 0. if (pcap_loop(handle, count, packet_handler, (u_char*)NULL) < 0) {
+    	fprintf(stderr, "pcap_loop failed: %s\n", pcap_geterr(handle));
+	    return -1;
+    }
+{% endhighlight %}

+- `handle` - The handle to the packet capture endpoint.
+- `count` - Contains the number of packets to capture specified on the command line with option `-n count`.
+If none is specified `count` is 0 which causes packets to be captured indefinitly.
+- `packet_handler` - Call back functions which processes each packet.

-## Program Termination
+## Packet Capture Termination

 The `SIGINT`, `SIGTERM` and `SIGQUIT` interrupt signals are set to call the function `bailout()` which displays the packet count, closes the packet capture socket then exits the program.
 The call to `pcap_stats()` fills a `pcap_stats` structure that contains fields indicating how many incoming and outgoing packets were captures and how many incoming packets were dropped.
 The call to `pcap_close()` closed the packet capture socket.